wesley-trust/wesleytrust-com/_posts/2021-04-24-graph-api-licences-pipeline.md

 ### Apply & Deploy
 This function is [Invoke-WTApplySubscription][function-apply], which you can access from my GitHub.

 Within the pipeline, this imports the plan JSON artifact of subscriptions, which is passed to the function via a parameter.
-This contains the subscription groups that should be created, updated or removed (as appropriate).
+This contains the subscriptions that should have groups created or removed (as appropriate), as well as licences assigned and definitions created or removed (as appropriate).

 #### What does this do? <!-- omit in toc -->
+- Specific variables are set and any dependent functions are imported into memory
 - An [access token is obtained][access-token], if one is not provided, this allows the same token to be shared within the pipeline
+- If subscriptions should be removed,
+  - Subscription groups are obtained with the [get subscription group function][get-group] and are tagged with the [property tagging function][tag-post]
+  - Then each of the skuPartNumbers have their config removed
-- If subscriptions should be removed, and the objects exist, the group IDs are provided to the [remove subscription function][remove-function]
+  - The group for the subscription is identified, and this is provided to the [remove subscription group function][remove-function]
+  - The group config is then removed
+- If there are subscription definitions to be created,
+  - If there are service plan dependencies, these are evaluated with the [get subscription dependency function][get-dep]
-- If there are subscription objects to be created, the objects are provided to the [new group function][create-function]
+  - Display names for the subscription groups are then created and provided to the [new subscription group function][create-function]
+  - The groups are then tagged with the [property tagging function][tag-post]
+  - For each subscription, the subscription group is identified
+  - If the subscription has a dependency, each dependency is assigned, then the subscription itself, using the [new group relationship function][new-relationship]
+  - Then, to get around the lack of nested group support for licence assignment,
+    - I get the members of a group defined in the pipeline with the [get group relationship function][get-relationship]
+    - And add these with the [new group relationship function][new-relationship] (using different parameter values compared to assigning licences)
-  - The new group config information is then exported using the [export group function][export-function]
+  - The new subscription definitions are then exported using the [export subscription function][export-sub-function]
+    - This acts as a system state, storing subscriptions that have been processed (IE groups created and licences assigned)
-  - This ensures the new group Ids are available in the config to manage in the future
+  - The new group config is also exported using the [export group function][export-group-function]
   - Within the pipeline, the files are added, committed and pushed to the [config repo][config-repo]

 The complete function as at this date, is below: